Insight and research

 Seafood processing data and insight

-Foodservice data and insight
+Seafood in foodservice data and insight

-Retail data and insight
+Seafood retail data and insight

-Aquaculture research and insight
+Aquaculture data and insight

 The first step in changing behaviour is knowing what really drives consumers.
 We commission research into attitudes towards buying and eating seafood.

 We provide data, trends, and insight relating to the UK seafood market.
 This content is for seafood businesses only and requires registration.

 We help seafood businesses in the UK understand the trends and changes in the world which may affect them now or in the future.

 Research and expert groups

 Seafish works with experts in seafood and beyond to coordinate groups that commission and undertake research to support the seafood industry.